amahi/spdy-proxy/README.md

 Thanks to Jamie Hall, David Anderson and Derrick McKee for their help and contributions to how this proxy server idea and implementation.

-This project is an extracion from a larger Amahi project.
+This project is an extracion from a larger Amahi project and Jamie did this code based on a description of how the Amahi project was architected.
 It uses Jamie's excellent [SlyMarbo/spdy](https://github.com/SlyMarbo/spdy/) SPDY library.

 Intro
 =====